 National Registry of Wrongful Convictions

-NOVJM congratulates the University of Michigan and Northwestern University’s Center on Wrongful Convictions on their May 2012 release of a new helpful tool to track wrongful convictions in the United States.
+NOVJM congratulates the University of Michigan and Northwestern University’s Center on Wrongful Convictions for their May 2012 release of a new helpful tool to track wrongful convictions in the United States.

-There are cases of teens convicted of murder that are controversial due to any number of questions in their legal process.
-With the profound respect we hold for the work that many innocence projects and justice centers do around the country, we look to clinics such as the Northwestern Center on Wrongful Convictions, to raise attention to cases of teen killers that ought to be re-examined.
-One such case meriting careful examination may be the Michigan case of teen Devontae Sanford convicted of murder for which there are serious doubts.
+There are teens convicted of murder whose convictions are controversial due to any number of issues that arose during the criminal justice proceedings.
+With the profound respect we hold for the work that many innocence projects and justice centers do around the country, we look to clinics such as the Northwestern Center on Wrongful Convictions, to raise attention for cases involving teen killers that ought to be re-examined.
+One such case meriting careful examination may be that of Devontae Sanford in Michigan.
+There are serious doubts regarding his murder conviction.

 The Following is From the Northwestern Center for Wrongful Convictions